 I never check out competitors.
 I really don’t care.
 I don’t compare myself to others.
 I study and work to improve for the dogs I’m working with, the dogs I will work with, and for the people who need good advice.
 That has nothing to do what some other trainer is doing.
 It is irrelevant what they are doing.
 What some trainer is doing 500 miles away isn’t going to fix the separation anxiety, pooping, biting, jumping, pulling, etc. issues my new student might be dealing with.

 The Fanatic: I have also received attacks from dog training fanatics.
 These cult-like critics adhere to some extreme dog training philosophy, and often will recruit their other cult members to gang up on you online.
 I’ve also seen this in the animal welfare community.
 For example, there is the extremist who believes it is abusive to ever even make physical contact with a dog when training.
 Seriously.
-If you won’t exclusively use a clicker and treats, you are a horrible person.
+They contend if you won’t exclusively use a clicker and treats, and wait for a dog to give you their consent to do anything, you are a horrible person.
 For some, even using a leash is abusive.
 Another type of extremist is the types that turn dog training into some New Age religion.
 In these cases, they will attack you because you won’t do some kind of spiritual ritual on the dog, owners, and or home.
 I had a student who had an encounter with one of these types.
 She said the reason their fearful dog was biting workmen in the home was because their multi-million dollar home was possessed by evil spirits.
 Her solution was to burn a variety of weeds and then to spread the ashes all over the exterior of their home.
 The third extremist is the type that thinks that it is acceptable to use as much terror and force on a dog to get it to do what they want the dog to do.
-They advocate a practical torture chamber of methods and tools.
+They advocate a torture chamber of methods and tools.
 If you don’t do it their way, you are not a “real” dog trainer.
 Only they are the real deal, you are a phony.

 You aren’t going to convert a cult member.
 These types are convinced of their righteousness cause, you are the infidel, and they are coming for you.